Blockchain Global: Blockchain Global and ACX Exchange (2016-2019)

 In August 2016 Bitcoin Group rebranded as Blockchain Global to reflect a broadened focus including management consulting and business incubation.
-The company later developed the blockchain exchange platform ACX.io; in February 2017 it reached an agreement with Digital X to take over the function of that company's blockchain exchange platform, Digital X Direct.
-ACX subsequently ceased operations abruptly with customers unable to access their assets.
+In 2016, the company generated around US$4.4 million in revenue.
+After the company developed the blockchain exchange platform ACX.io; in February 2017 it reached an agreement with Digital X to take over the function of that company's blockchain exchange platform, Digital X Direct.
+In July 2017, Blockchain Global had roughly US$3.5 million in bitcoin and cash.
+In August 2017, a potential merger between BTCS and Blockchain Global was announced.
+By early 2018, it had been delayed.